How to Elope in Connecticut: A Complete Guide for Modern Couples

 For couples wanting more amenities without the big venue feel:

+Many Connecticut parks require permits for ceremonies, even small ones.
+Check with park management at least 2-3 months before your date.
 Most locations offer options for both completely private elopements or small gatherings of up to 20 guests, making Connecticut perfect for crafting your ideal intimate ceremony.

 What to Wear for Your Connecticut Elopement